 During the day it stands in the desert as a sentence, absorbing UV rays.
 As the darkness falls it becomes bioluminescent, a unique, zero-energy solution that transforms into a light-responsive, sustainable emitting light for up to 10 hours.

 THE MONEY AND WHAT WE ARE DOING WITH IT

 The total cost of the project is budgeted at R80,000.
-We are really excited to have been awarded a creative grant from the team at Afrika Burn, but it's not enough as yet.
-All our raw materials: reclaimed wood, (over a ton of it) recycled steel rebar has already been donated to us, which is incredible.
-All the labour to build it is done by us at no cost whatsoever. (it’s us every weekend up to the Burn) The finished work will be 34 meters in length.
-We are collaborating with other art collectives to share transport and costs to the Tankwa Karoo.
-This leaves us the bio-luminescent aggregate as a remaining cost and we are bringing it into South Africa, as it is not available here.
-This cost is to pay for it and ship it to SA.
-We are reaching out to you to help us raise the remaining R40,000 which will put us in a position to make #dreamalittledream a reality.
+We have been awarded a creative grant from the team at Afrika Burn, but it's not enough as yet.
+The core of the project was donated - over a ton of reclaimed wood.
+All the labour to build it has been done by us at no cost whatsoever. (it’s us every weekend for us) The finished work will be 34 meters in length.
+We are driving the 17 letters up to the Tankwa ourselves to avoid commercial transport costs.

-Reclaimed wood 2,5m x 34m, all rebar recycled and used from previous burns.
-Created and temporarily installed for AfrikaBurn 2020 - Tankwa Karoo, South Africa.
+Reclaimed wood 2,5m x 34m, with resin and eco-pellets.
+Created and permanently installed for AfrikaBurn 2022 - Quaggafontein Tankwa Karoo, South Africa.